I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_msfc_fcadapterhbaattributes.md

 ## Members

-`DriverName`

-Contains an ASCII string that is 256 bytes or fewer in length and that indicates the file name for the driver binary file.

-`DriverVersion`

-Contains an ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific version of the HBA miniport driver.

-`FirmwareVersion`

-Contains an ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific firmware version of the HBA.

-`HardwareVersion`

-Contains an ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific hardware revision level of the HBA.
+`UniqueAdapterId`

+Indicates the unique adapter ID.

 `HBAStatus`

 Contains the status of the operation.
 For a list of allowed values and their descriptions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a>.

+`NodeWWN`

+Contains the 64 bit world-wide name that indicates the node name of the HBA.
+For a discussion of worldwide names, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

+`VendorSpecificID`

+Indicates a vendor-specific ID.

+`NumberOfPorts`

+Indicates the number of ports on the HBA.

 `Manufacturer`

 Contains an ASCII string that is 64 bytes or fewer in length and that identifies the name of the manufacturer of the HBA.

-`MfgDomain`

-Contains the name of the HBA manufacturer.
+`SerialNumber`

+Contains an ASCII string that is 64 bytes or fewer in length and that identifies the serial number of the HBA.

 `Model`